department-of-veterans-affairs/vets-website/content/pages/disability-benefits/claims-process/claim-types/predischarge-claim/bdd.md

 layout: page-breadcrumbs.html
 title: Benefits Delivery at Discharge (BDD)
 concurrence: incomplete
-plainlanguage: 11-8-16 Ready for Beth review
+plainlanguage: 11-8-16 certified in compliance with the Plain Writing Act
 template: 1-topic-landing
 ---

 If you're a Servicemember with a disability, the Benefits Delivery at Discharge (BDD) program can help you get your VA benefits sooner.
 Through the BDD program, you can start your claim for disability benefits 60 to 180 days before:
 - Separation (ending your military service)
 - Retirement
 - Release from active duty, or